-Question: I was driving to work and then the road was flooded; I couldn't turn around so drove through the floodwater.
-When I arrived at work my car's grille was broken, and the engine light was on.
-Will my insurance cover it?
+Question: I was driving to work and came upon a flooded road after a heavy rainstorm.
+I couldn’t turn around so drove through the floodwater.
+Will my insurance cover damages from flooding?
 Will a deductible be due?

-When the insurance adjuster looks at your vehicle, he will determine if it can be repaired or be declared a total loss.
+Answer: Yes, damage to your car from flooding will be covered if you have optional comprehensive insurance.
+When the insurance adjuster looks at your vehicle, he will determine if it can be repaired or be declared a total loss due to flood damage.
 Either way, your deductible will be due.

-It may be true that the road being flooded was not your fault, and you had no option but to drive through the high water; however, your comprehensive deductible is due whether the accident is your fault or not.
+It may be true that the flooded road was not your fault, and you had no option but to drive through the high water; however, your comprehensive deductible is due whether the accident is your fault or not.

 The good news is that a comprehensive auto insurance claim won’t normally cause your car insurance rates to go up.
 Comprehensive claims don’t usually affect your future car insurance premiums, as a collision claim can.